4 DAYS FROM $1,249

 Your tour continues with a trip to the The Hanging Church, one of the oldest churches in Egypt, followed by a visit to the Ben Ezra Synagogue — known as the site where some 400,000 medieval secular and sacred manuscripts where found in the 19th century.
 This evening, recall your explorations in and around Cairo during dinner at the hotel.

-The morning is free as we prepare to set sail around midday.
-This will be a wonderful day to relax, read, and enjoy the shipboard amenities.
+After, we’ll to set sail around midday.
+This will be a wonderful afternoon to relax, read, and enjoy the shipboard amenities.
 Mostly, it is a great opportunity to watch the passing scene as we float up the Nile towards Esna, where the ship will pass through some locks.
 As we cruise you will see riverside farms lined by lush grasses and date palms, an indication of how the river has sustained almost all Egyptian agriculture for millennia.
 The small villages with flat-roofed, clay houses look much as they did hundreds of years ago, and occasionally, we’ll see children playing on banks who will invariably wave and shout as we pass by.
 We continue making our way south till we reach Edfu around dinner, which we will enjoy on board.
+You will also get an introduction to your ship crew!

 See the double temple at Kom Ombo